laravelpanel/docs/customized-controller-view.md

 # Add A Customized Controller And View

-If you need to a customized controller and view under panel, please read this section.
+If you need to create a customized controller and view under panel, please read this section.

-## Add A Customized Controller

-You should create a controller and extend it from the Controller class (instead of the CrudController), for example if the controller is named TestCustomController :
+First create a controller and extend it from the Controller class (instead of the CrudController), for example if the controller is named TestCustomController :

 	TestCustomController extends Controller {